 - Radiological criterion: sacroiliitis on X-ray.

-Definite AS is diagnosed if the radiological criterion is present plus at least one clinical criterion and probable AS if three clinical criteria are present, or if the radiological criterion is present but no clinical criteria are present.
+Diagnose: definite AS if the radiological criterion is present plus at least one clinical criterion.
+Probable AS if three clinical criteria are present alone, or if the radiological criterion is present but no clinical criteria are present.

 - Mechanical back pain.

-- Inflammatory conditions - eg, rheumatoid arthritis, psoriatic arthritis, reactive arthritis, Reiter's syndrome.
+- Inflammatory conditions - eg, rheumatoid arthritis, psoriatic arthritis, reactive arthritis.

 - Infection - eg, tuberculosis.

 - Infectious sacroiliitis.